Maxnor899/fss-clicks-collection/README_analyze_clicks.md

 This document explains how to use `tools/analyze_clicks.py` and what it produces.

 The goal of this script is to:
-- detect FSS “ticks” (click-like transients) in ingested FLAC recordings,
+- detect FSS “ticks” in ingested FLAC recordings,
 - identify occurrences of a known **7-tick temporal motif**,
 - compute a **local intensity metric** for motif ticks (tick energy vs local background),
 - export everything in an **audit-friendly** way (timestamps, windows, intermediate values),